JoshLakenan/ErrandPlanner/README.md

 3. Run the `npm run test` command.

 ## Future Work
-1. More tests are needed, especially for the more complex services that handle interacting with the Google Routes api, and adding and removing locations from paths.
-I haven't yet had time to do this justice, to ensure that the functionality is robust for future use and development.
+1. More tests are needed, especially for the more complex services that handle interacting with the Google Routes API and adding and removing locations from paths.
+I haven't yet had time to ensure that the functionality is robust for future use and development.

 2. I plan to build out full documentation of the backend API.

-3. I'd love to further integrate with Google's Places and Maps apis to generate a visual representation of each path on a map, and pull in images and other details from Google about each location.
+3. I'd love to further integrate with Google's Places and Maps APIs to generate a visual representation of each path on a map and pull in images and other details from Google about each location.

-4. Customization options for metric or standard distances, avoiding tolls, and many other settings, assiated with interacting with the Google Routes API, would help make the app even more useful.
+4. Customization options for metric or standard distances, avoiding tolls, and many other settings associated with interacting with the Google Routes API would help make the app even more useful.